palashchatterjee13/portfolio-workshop-gdsc/README.md

 # portfolio
-This is a re-upload of the source code of the project from the "Portfolio Development Workshop", facilitated by me (Palash Chatterjee) couducted on January 8, 2023\n
+This is a re-upload of the source code of the project from the "Portfolio Development Workshop", facilitated by me (Palash Chatterjee) couducted on January 8, 2023 <br />
 View live portfolio at: https://palashchatterjee13.github.io/portfolio/